-The range master runs the archery and/or BB gun range.
-The range master must be at least 18 years old and trained as outlined in the Boy Scouts of America National Shooting Sports Manual, No. 30931.
+The range master runs the archery and/or BB gun range or sling shot range.
+The range master must be at least 18 years old and trained as outlined in the Scouting America Range and Target Activities Manual, No. 30931.